awsdocs/amazon-ec2-user-guide/doc_source/ec2-fleet-configuration-strategies.md

 For example, you have configured three launch template overrides, each with a different instance type: `c3.large`, `c4.large`, and `c5.large`\.
 The On\-Demand price for `c5.large` is less than the price for `c4.large`\. `c3.large` is the cheapest\.
 If you do not use priority to determine the order, the fleet fulfills On\-Demand capacity by starting with `c3.large`, and then `c5.large`\.
 Because you often have unused Reserved Instances for `c4.large`, you can set the launch template override priority so that the order is `c4.large`, `c3.large`, and then `c5.large`\.

+### Using Capacity Reservations for On\-Demand Instances<a name="ec2-fleet-on-demand-capacity-reservations"></a>

+You can configure a fleet to use On\-Demand Capacity Reservations first when launching On\-Demand Instances by setting the usage strategy for Capacity Reservations to `use-capacity-reservations-first`\.
+You can use this setting in conjunction with the allocation strategy for On\-Demand Instances \(`lowest-price` or `prioritized`\)\.

+When unused Capacity Reservations are used to fulfil On\-Demand capacity:
++ The fleet uses unused Capacity Reservations to fulfill On\-Demand capacity up to the target On\-Demand capacity\.
++ If multiple instance pools have unused Capacity Reservations, the On\-Demand allocation strategy \(`lowest-price` or `prioritized`\) is applied\.
++ If the number of unused Capacity Reservations is less than the On\-Demand target capacity, the remaining On\-Demand target capacity is launched according to the On\-Demand allocation strategy \(`lowest-price` or `prioritized`\)\.

+You can only use unused On\-Demand Capacity Reservations for fleets of type `instant`\.

+For examples of how to configure a fleet to use Capacity Reservations to fulfil On\-Demand capacity, see [EC2 Fleet Example Configurations](ec2-fleet-examples.md)\.
+For more information, see [On\-Demand Capacity Reservations](ec2-capacity-reservations.md) and the [On\-Demand Capacity Reservation FAQs](http://aws.amazon.com/ec2/faqs/#On-Demand_Capacity_Reservation)\.

 ## Maximum Price Overrides<a name="ec2-fleet-price-overrides"></a>

 Each EC2 Fleet can either include a global maximum price, or use the default \(the On\-Demand price\)\.
 The fleet uses this as the default maximum price for each of its launch specifications\.